Main Content

 ERRHDL.Value = true;

-With error handling enabled, the model responds by recovering from error once it is cleared and continues receiving sensor readings.
+With error handling enabled, the model recovers from error and continues receiving sensor readings.

 Disable error handling.